jodi106/AI_Testing_Simulator/README.md

 * Ego-Vehicle doesn't move although a target has been defined in ScenarioEditor

-   ScenarioEditor uses ["simple_vehicle_control"](https://github.com/jodi106/AI_Testing_Simulator/blob/main/scripts/runnerTool/srunner/scenariomanager/actorcontrols/simple_vehicle_control.py) without any additional parameters as its default KI.
-On some Spawn-Waypoints set for the ego vehicle, the KI doesn't start driving correctly.
-Make minor changes to the Spawn-Waypoints x-coordinates to fix that or use a different drivig KI.
+   ScenarioEditor uses ["simple_vehicle_control"](https://github.com/jodi106/AI_Testing_Simulator/blob/main/scripts/runnerTool/srunner/scenariomanager/actorcontrols/simple_vehicle_control.py) without any additional parameters as its default AI.
+On some Spawn-Waypoints set for the ego vehicle, the AI doesn't start driving correctly.
+Make minor changes to the Spawn-Waypoints x-coordinates to fix that or use a different driving AI.
 Might also be a general CARLA problem.

 * Route lane changes sometimes don't work on intersections:

     CARLA has problems with Intersections sometimes.
-Instead of making the lane change on the intersecttion, the vehicle will do it after it.
+Instead of making the lane change on the intersection, the vehicle will do it after it.
 We are currently not aware of a fix.

 ## Credits